 Pikas are very vocal animals and use both calls and songs to communicate with each other and to protect their territories.
 A high-pitched "eek" warns other pikas of predators.
 Their voices are easily heard, but the animals, camouflaged against the rocks, are more difficult to see.

-American pikas only live in mountainous alpine terrain above 11,000 feet in elevation.
-They live on rock faces, talus slopes and cliffs near mountain meadows.
+American pikas live on rock faces, talus slopes, and cliffs near mountain meadows.
 Pikas live in colonies often connected by burrow mazes underneath these rocky areas.
-Even so, individuals are very territorial over their own den and surrounding areas, and are usually seen darting around rocky areas alone.
+Even so, individuals are very territorial over their own den and surrounding areas and are usually seen darting around rocky areas alone.

 The pika breeding season is in late May or early June while snow is still on the ground in their mountainous habitat.
 Pika territoriality is at its lowest during this time and males sing to female mates.
 The female gestation period is 30 days and litters of two to six hairless, blind infants are born.
 Femals can have a second litter during the same season, and raise their young alone.
 After one month, the babies leave their mothers to establish their own dens, even though they won't fully mature for another few months.